-VI.A.2.c).(1)

-Direct Supervision:
+VI.A.2.c).(1) Direct Supervision:

-VI.A.2.c).(1).(a)

-the supervising physician is physically present with the resident during the key portions of the patient interaction; or, (Core)
+VI.A.2.c).(1).(a) the supervising physician is physically present with the resident during the key portions of the patient interaction.

-VI.A.2.c).(1).(a).(i)

-PGY-1 residents must initially be supervised directly, only as described in VI.A.2.c).(1).(a).
 (Core)

-VI.A.2.c).(1).(b)
+VI.A.2.c).(1).(a).(i) PGY-1 residents must initially be supervised directly, only as described in supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision.
+(Core)

+VI.A.2.c).(1).(a).
+(Core)